marcelocoelho/4.031/README.md

 ## 5. Add an External LED

-Add an LED to breadboard with a 330 Ohm resistor and connect it to Pin X on the Arduino.
+Add an LED to breadboard with a 330 Ohm resistor and connect it to Pin D2 on the Arduino.

 Now go back to the Blink sketch you used earlier and change LED_BUILTIN to 2.
 This change the Arduino pin you are controlling from pin 13 to pin 2, which is where your external LED is connected.